zexa/iwwt/README.md

 Fly.io will handle postgres deployments automatically and will insert the correct DATABASE_URL env.
 You will need to set other envs manually via `fly secrets`.

+The deployment with fly.io is quick and dirty.
+It relies on the user having a proper environment, which means that it's easy to make a mistake either by adding files that shouldn't be in prod or deploying untested code.
+This would normally be circumvented by having a proper ci/cd pipeline where code would be tested and deployed only if tests go through and/or are approved.